 Learn about Jewish spirituality, texts, traditions, ideas and holidays.
 Participate in discussions about readings and ask questions.
 Adult education is open to everyone: interfaith couples, anyone seeking to deepen their Jewish path, and anyone, Jewish or not, who is curious about Jewish traditions.

 Weekly Torah Study

 All are welcome to our weekly Torah study, exploring the weekly portion from the Hebrew Bible with the aid of ancient and modern commentators.
 There is most always a lively and interesting discussion.
 No prior experience is needed to join in.
 Coffee, bagels, and other goodies are served.

 Torah study takes place most Saturday mornings from 9:30-11am.
 Rabbi Kula will conduct Torah Study twice a month and lay-leaders will facilitate on other weekends.
-Live streaming is also available for those who would like to join remotely.
-Email Amber at the temple for details, and/or see the temple calendar or Facebook page for upcoming dates.

 Adult Ed Seminars

 See the temple calendar or our Facebook page for the specific dates and topics.
 Recent topics included "What Really Happened in the Garden of Eden" and "Mamzers and Mashiach: Illicit Sexual Encounters in the Bible and the Deep Lessons They Hold."

 Youth education programs are run by Amber Ikeman and Rabbi Kula.